ShakedBraimok/github-flow/README.md

   - **squash** - Squash the commits into one commit and merge it into the base branch

 ## License
-This project is under the GPL license.
+This project is under the GPLv3 license.